-CBP338I UIM UIM-name SPECIFIED AN INVALID OFFSET FOR AN ACON POSITION POINTER

-Explanation: The named UIM specified an offset for an ACON position pointer that was not within the specified UCB segment.
+CBP338I UIM UIM-name SPECIFIED AN INVALID OFFSET FOR AN ACON POSITION POINTER Explanation: The named UIM specified an offset for an ACON position pointer that was not within the specified UCB segment.
 There is probably a logic error in the named UIM.

-System Action: MVS configuration program execution terminates with an ABEND code of '088'X and a reason code of '338'X.

-System Programmer Response: If the problem is in an installation-provided UIM, correct the problem and rerun the job.

-If you suspect that the problem is in an IBM-provided UIM (or in other IBM-provided MVS configuration program code), refer to the book MVS/Extended Architecture MVS Configuration Program: Diagnostic Guide for diagnostic instructions.
+System Action: MVS configuration program execution terminates with an ABEND code of '088'X and a reason code of '338'X. System Programmer Response: If the problem is in an installation-provided UIM, correct the problem and rerun the job.
+If you suspect that the problem is in an IBM-provided UIM (or in other IBM-provided MVS configuration program code), refer to the book Component Diagnosis: MVSCP for diagnostic instructions.
 CBP339I DCQ ELEMENT NOT FOUND FOR UCB WITH UCBTBYT3 FIELD xx.
 UIM uim-name SPECIFIED THE UCBTBYT3 DATA.

-Explanation: A UCB was encountered and it did not belong to any of the device classes on the DCQ.
+Explanation: The named UIM specified an invalid device class for a UCB.
 There is probably a logic error in the named UIM.

-System Action: MVS configuration program execution terminates with an ABEND code of '088'X and a reason code of '339'X.

-System Programmer Response: If the problem is in an installation-provided UIM, correct the problem and rerun the job.

-If you suspect that the problem is in an IBM-provided UIM (or in other IBM-provided MVS configuration program code), refer to the book MVS/Extended Architecture MVS Configuration Program: Diagnostic Guide for diagnostic instructions.
+System Action: MVS configuration program execution terminates with an ABEND code of '088'X and a reason code of '339'X. System Programmer Response: If the problem is in an installation-provided UIM, correct the problem and rerun the job.
+If you suspect that the problem is in an IBM-provided UIM (or in other IBM-provided MVS configuration program code), refer to the book Component Diagnosis: MVSCP for diagnostic instructions.
 CBP340I INVALID DEVICE NUMBER device-number SPECIFIED.
 Explanation: The designated IODEVICE statement specified a device number that is greater than 4095.
 System Action: The MVS configuration program performs a syntax check and a semantics check on the input stream statements.
 The MVS configuration program does not write the I/O configuration to the output data set, however.
 System Programmer Response: Correct the device number specification and rerun the job.

-CBP341I PROCESSING TERMINATED BECAUSE THE IIT IS TOO LARGE TO BE LOADED BY IEAIPL40

-Explanation: The IPL information table (IIT) Build Routine built an IIT whose size was greater than 4K.

-System Action: MVS configuration program execution terminates with an ABEND code of '088'X and a reason code of '341'X.

-System Programmer Response: Refer to the diagnostic procedures explained in the book MVS/Extended Architecture MVS Configuration Program: Diagnostic Guide.

-CBP342I UIM UIM-name SPECIFIED INVALID DEVICE NUMBER device-number IN THE RELOCATION INFORMATION

-Explanation: The named UIM specified a device number greater than the maximum number allowed.
+CBP341I PROCESSING TERMINATED BECAUSE THE IIT IS TOO LARGE TO BE LOADED BY IEAIPL40 Explanation: The IPL information table (IIT) Build Routine built an IIT whose size was greater than 4K.
+System Action: MVS configuration program execution terminates with an ABEND code of '088'X and a reason code of '341'X. System Programmer Response: Refer to the diagnostic procedures explained in the book Component Diagnosis: MVSCP.
+CBP342I UIM UIM-name SPECIFIED INVALID DEVICE NUMBER device-number IN THE RELOCATION INFORMATION Explanation: The named UIM specified a device number greater than the maximum number allowed.
 The number was specified in the relocation information for a device.
 There is probably a logic error in the named UIM.

-System Action: MVS configuration program execution terminates with an ABEND code of '088'X and a reason code of '342'X.

-System Programmer Response: If the problem is in an installation-provided UIM, correct the problem and rerun the job.

-If you suspect that the problem is in an IBM-provided UIM (or in other IBM-provided MVS configuration program code), refer to the book MVS/Extended Architecture MVS Configuration Program: Diagnostic Guide for diagnostic instructions.
+System Action: MVS configuration program execution terminates with an ABEND code of '088'X and a reason code of '342'X. System Programmer Response: If the problem is in an installation-provided UIM, correct the problem and rerun the job.
+If you suspect that the problem is in an IBM-provided UIM (or in other IBM-provided MVS configuration program code), refer to the book Component Diagnosis: MVSCP for diagnostic instructions.